Art and Cultural Property Disputes

 He was formerly a leading litigation partner and Head of Dispute Resolution at Slaughter and May.
 He was one of only three lawyers in London to be ranked as an Eminent Practitioner for litigation.

 In addition to his mediation practice, Richard sits as a non-executive director on several boards, giving him valuable business, market and commercial insights which complement his extensive legal knowledge, interpersonal and dispute resolution skills.
 Richard is also very familiar with all aspects of the international art market.
-He has in the past, as a leading art lawyer, advised major auction houses on governance and terms of business as well as advising some of the world’s most famous museums, galleries, dealers and private collectors.
+He has in the past, as a leading art lawyer, advised major auction houses on governance and terms of business as well as advising some of the world’s most famous museums, galleries, dealers, artists and private collectors.
 He has also served two terms on the council of Tate St Ives and on the board of Falmouth University.

 Disputes which he has mediated in this area include: